-2. Plug the other end of the cable into a grounded, 3-pin, AC power source.
+2. Plug the other end of the cable into a grounded, 3-pin socket.

-Note: For international use, you may need to change the AC line cord.
-You must use a line cord set that has been approved for the receptacle type in your country.
+Note: For International use, you may need to change the AC line cord.
+You must use a line cord set that has been approved for the socket type in your country.

-3. Check the front-panel LEDs as the device is powered on to be sure the Power LED is on.
+Check the front-panel LEDs as the device is powered on to be sure the power LED is lit.
 If not, check that the power cable is correctly plugged in.